kkarabas/snake/README.md

 ncurses snake

 My version of snake.
 Made on ncurses.
 The snake can turn around.
-Project is made in Qt Creator. .pro file is added.
+Project is made in Qt Creator.